IELTS Speaking part 2: Cue card; something useful you learned from a member of your family

 Possess: (verb) have, own, hold, acquire,

-My uncle possessed good manner.
+My uncle possessed good manners.

 Phobia: (noun) fear, dread, terror, Horror.

-I had water phobia in my childhood.
+I had a water phobia in my childhood.

 Ups and downs: (noun phrase) fluctuation, oscillation,